Duke Realty Co. (NYSE:DRE) Shares Bought by Westpac Banking Corp

 Westpac Banking Corp raised its holdings in Duke Realty Co.
 (NYSE:DRE) by 1.0% in the fourth quarter, Holdings Channel.com reports.
 The fund owned 50,052 shares of the real estate investment trust’s stock after buying an additional 480 shares during the quarter.
 Westpac Banking Corp’s holdings in Duke Realty were worth $2,001,000 at the end of the most recent reporting period.

 A number of other institutional investors have also added to or reduced their stakes in the business.
 Crossmark Global Holdings Inc. lifted its holdings in Duke Realty by 1.4% in the fourth quarter.
 Crossmark Global Holdings Inc. now owns 19,169 shares of the real estate investment trust’s stock valued at $766,000 after acquiring an additional 260 shares during the period.
 Seeyond lifted its holdings in Duke Realty by 2.0% in the third quarter.
 Seeyond now owns 13,958 shares of the real estate investment trust’s stock valued at $515,000 after acquiring an additional 275 shares during the period.
 Private Advisor Group LLC lifted its holdings in Duke Realty by 5.5% in the third quarter.
 Private Advisor Group LLC now owns 5,680 shares of the real estate investment trust’s stock valued at $210,000 after acquiring an additional 295 shares during the period.
 Candriam Luxembourg S.C.A. lifted its holdings in Duke Realty by 4.9% in the fourth quarter.
 Candriam Luxembourg S.C.A. now owns 6,676 shares of the real estate investment trust’s stock valued at $267,000 after acquiring an additional 314 shares during the period.
-Finally, Conning Inc. lifted its holdings in Duke Realty by 4.0% in the fourth quarter.
-Conning Inc. now owns 8,595 shares of the real estate investment trust’s stock valued at $344,000 after acquiring an additional 330 shares during the period.
+Finally, Conning Inc. raised its stake in shares of Duke Realty by 4.0% during the 4th quarter.
+Conning Inc. now owns 8,595 shares of the real estate investment trust’s stock worth $344,000 after buying an additional 330 shares during the last quarter.
 96.64% of the stock is owned by institutional investors.

 Duke Realty stock opened at $40.73 on Friday.
 The stock has a market cap of $15.22 billion, a PE ratio of 70.22, a P/E/G ratio of 4.87 and a beta of 0.53.
 The stock has a 50-day moving average price of $40.34 and a 200 day moving average price of $39.06.
 Duke Realty Co. has a 52 week low of $25.19 and a 52 week high of $43.45.
 The company has a current ratio of 1.00, a quick ratio of 1.00 and a debt-to-equity ratio of 0.62.